 Regulatory assets generally represent incurred costs that have been deferred for purposes of rate regulation because they are probable of future recovery in tariffs or fuel surcharges.
-Regulatory liabilities represent obligations to customers which will be settled through future tariff reductions or fuel rebates.
+Regulatory liabilities represent obligations to customers which will be settled through future tariff reductions or fuel rebates or deferred net sale on Carbon Credits to provide funding for carbon reduction investment projects.
 Management continually assesses whether the Group's regulatory assets are probable of future recovery by considering such factors as applicable regulatory changes.
-Management believes that the net regulatory assets at March 31, 2023, are probable of future recovery through fares and fuel surcharges.
+Management believes that the regulatory assets at March 31, 2024, are probable of future recovery through future fares and fuel surcharges.